amqp/rhea/README.md

 Raised when the remote peer indicates the connection is closed.

+##### connection_error

+Raised when the remote peer indicates the connection is closed and specifies an error.
+A connection_close event will always follow this event, so it only needs to be implemented if there is specific actions to be taken on a close with an error as opposed to a close.
+The error is available as a property on the event context.

+If neither the connection_error or the connection_close is handled by the application, an error event will be raised.
+This can be handled on the connection or the container.
+If this is also unhandled, the application process will exit.

 ##### disconnected

 Raised when the underlying tcp connection is lost.
 The context has a